Last updated on July 1st, 2022 at 02:59 pm

 Everyone in a successful dream group must share the same level of commitment, both to your dream and theirs.
 If one dreamer is spending a year completing a novel, while another is just trying to buy a new car, then you won’t see a high level of success.
 You need people who match your stride and dream difficulty to push you to overcome your fears and move forward.

 6. You get the benefit of feedback on your progress.

-And just how many dreams have come true so far from being a part of 8 Women Dream?
+And just how many dreams have come true so far from being a part of a group working on their dreams?
 Let’s see, we’ve had 4 website launches, 4 business launches, a trip to Italy, a gallery showing, 3 completed books, the completion of a marathon, a woman dating after 20 years off the dating scene, and over 200 thousand visitors to this site.

 That part of dreaming is the personal journey.

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.